North American Trade Schools

 How Much Does It Cost to Attend North American Trade Schools?
 Tuition, Net Price & Aid

-After financial aid, the average net price at North American Trade Schools — the real out-of-pocket cost once federal grants and scholarships are applied — is about $8,597.
+The average net price at North American Trade Schools, the amount students actually pay each year after federal grants and scholarships, is about $8,597.
 Students from families earning under $30,000 typically pay closer to $8,597 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $7,338.
+The median graduate leaves with about $7,338 in federal student loans.

 What Families Actually Pay